zac7777/Entropy/Entropy/Sets/Spells/Mind.md

 ##### Actions

-*Stroll to Madness:* target creature you can see loses spell focuses and takes 1d4 + Power mental damage at the beginning of each of it's turns
+*Stroll to Madness:* target creature you can see loses spell focuses and takes 1d4 + Power mental damage at the beginning of each of it's turns.
+This effect lasts for three turns or until you lose focus.

 Avoidance type: Insight
 Roll minimum: 6